TeselaGen/openVectorEditor/README.md

 download the latest yarn (https://yarnpkg.com/en/)

 ## Outside Developer Set Up Steps

 ```
+IMPORTANT!
+First make sure you make an issue for whatever it is you'd like to see changed!
 fork your own branch of openVectorEditor from https://github.com/TeselaGen/openVectorEditor
 cd openVectorEditor
 yarn